bebound/hugo_blog/content/post/using-ddqn-to-play-flappy-bird.md

 -   [Visdom](https://github.com/facebookresearch/visdom)

-    It's a visualization tool.
-One of the most common usage is to show some metrics during train.
+    It's a visualization tool made by FaceBook.
 It's more convenient to use it rather than generate graph manually by matplotlib.
 Besides `reward` and `mean_q`, these variable are also useful when debugging: total frames, TD-error, loss and action\_distribution.

 -   Advanced image pre-processing